-However, warfarin can be quickly counteracted by doses of Vitamin K when an internal bleeding problem occurs.
-This does not work with Pradaxa or any of the other newer generation of blood thinners such as Xarelto (generic: rivaroxaban).
+However, warfarin can be counteracted with Vitamin K when someone suffered severe bleeding.
+This does not work with Pradaxa or any of the other newer blood thinners such as Xarelto (generic: rivaroxaban).

-Like other blood-clotting agents, Pradaxa’s ability to treat massive strokes comes at the risk of internal bleeding, which can also be fatal.
+Like other blood-clotting agents, Pradaxa’s ability to treat massive strokes comes at an increased risk of excessive bleeding, which can also be fatal.
 It has been theorized that Pradaxa may have too much of an effect on the blood clotting process, which leads to hemorrhages.

-- Any bleeding - in up to 16.6 percent of people taking Pradaxa (compared to 18.4 percent with warfarin)
+- Any bleeding - in up to 16.6% of people taking Pradaxa (compared to 18.4% with warfarin)

-- Major (serious) bleeding - up to 3.3 percent (compared to 3.6 percent with warfarin)
+- Major (serious) bleeding - up to 3.3% (compared to 3.6% with warfarin)

-- Life-threatening bleeding - up to 1.5 percent (compared to 1.9 percent with warfarin)
+- Life-threatening bleeding - up to 1.5% (compared to 1.9% with warfarin)

-- Bleeding in the brain - up to 0.3 percent (compared to 0.8 percent with warfarin)
+- Bleeding in the brain - up to 0.3% (compared to 0.8% with warfarin)

 Side Effects of Pradaxa